algosal/dev-workflows/Documentation/Programming.md

 # Question from AI about Programming

-## I have am important question. is programming something you must remember the syntax of or how would you go about learning it?
+## I have am important question.
+Is programming something you must remember the syntax of or how would you go about learning it?

 ### AI Answer